ethereum/EIPs/EIPS/eip-beacon_chain_push_withdrawals.md

 ### Transaction processing

-When processing a transaction with `WITHDRAWAL_TX_TYPE` type, the implementation should make a balance transfer for `amount` Wei to the `address` specified by the `WithdrawalTransaction`.
+When processing a transaction with `WITHDRAWAL_TX_TYPE` type, the implementation should increase the balance of the `address` specified by the `WithdrawalTransaction` by the `amount` of wei specified.
-There is no source for this balance transfer, much like the coinbase transfer.

-This balance transfer is unconditional and **MUST** not fail.
+This balance change is unconditional and **MUST** not fail.

 This transaction type has no associated gas costs.

+Implementations should take care to decode the correct amount of wei from the `EncodedWei` value, which represents a 256-bit unsigned integer value in little-endian byte order.

 TODO: add logs?

 ## Rationale

-### Push vs pull
+### Push vs pull approach

-cheaper for validators

-happens automatically
+This push approach gives validators a small subsidy with respect to processing, in lieu of needing to buy gas via normal EVM processing that would be required for a pull-based approach.

+This style also happens automatically when the requisite conditions are met on the beacon chain which is nicer UX for validators.

 ### Why a new transaction type?
-And why no gas?

-Special semantics
+This EIP suggests a new transaction type as it has special semantics different from other existing types of EVM transactions.

-Firewall off generic EVM excution from this type of processing to simplify testing, security review.
+An entirely new transaction type firewalls off generic EVM excution from this type of processing to simplify testing and security review of withdrawals.

-### Why no gas costs for new transaction type?
+### Why no (gas) costs for new transaction type?

-The maximum number of this transaction type that can reach the execution layer at a given time is bounded (enforced by the consensus layer) and this limit is kept small so that any gas required is negligible in the context of the broader block gas limit.
+The maximum number of this transaction type that can reach the execution layer at a given time is bounded (enforced by the consensus layer) and this limit is kept small so that any execution layer operational costs are negligible in the context of the broader block execution.

 ### Why only balance updates?
 No general EVM execution?

-more general processing introduces the risk of failures, which complicates accounting on the beacon chain
+More general processing introduces the risk of failures, which complicates accounting on the beacon chain.

-generic execution doesn't pull its weight given this increase in complexity
+This EIP suggests a route for withdrawals that provides most of the benefits for a minimum of the (complexity) cost.

-### Why block validations?
+### Why new block validations?

-ensure only those receipts genuinely made on the beacon chain are passed to the EVM

-provide efficient means for beacon chain to check this
+The beacon chain must be able to efficiently validate that the withdrawal transactions in a given execution block are the ones expected based on its own internal scheduling logic to maintain the soundness of the withdrawal mechanism.

+By requiring all withdrawal transactions to be at the front of every block where they are applicable, the algorithm to check consistency becomes a straightforward linear walk from the start of the list until a known, bounded (small) number.

+Having a simple ordering scheme like this facilitates optimizations clients may do with respect to withdrawal processing, which would be hampered if withdrawal transactions could be placed in the block freely.

 ### SSZ vs RLP, and their boundary

-< explain where we put the translation boundary from SSZ to RLP >

-point out that the transaction hash is hash of RLP of SSZ encoding, not the hash tree root of the SSZ
+The beacon chain produces data with the SSZ serialization scheme.
+The execution layer currently uses RLP.

+There has to be some translation boundary from SSZ to RLP here and this EIP tries to minimize the number of places new logic is needed in either location.

 ## Backwards Compatibility